 While at his University, Dillon began to take advantage of resources and opportunities to pursue his passion.
 Among tons of amazing classes and opportunities Dillon was able to: study wildlife conservation abroad in Botswana for a summer, participate in an AmeriCorps program with the U.S. Fish & Wildlife Service in Alaska, become president of his school's UNICEF club and help advocate for the protection of children's rights, and mentor a group of young men during their first year of college.
 Some work opportunities prior to becoming a Ray Fellow included: working on sustainability issues for the public-school system in Lincoln, NE, and being a part of the Climate and Energy team within The Wilderness Society.

-Dillon will be moving to San Francisco as he begins his fellowship with the Natural Resources Defense Council.
-In his free time Dillon enjoys camping and hiking, exploring new places, wildlife photography, and spending time with people of all walks of life who live life to the fullest.
+Dillon is based San Francisco for his fellowship with the Natural Resources Defense Council.
+In his free time Dillon enjoys camping and hiking, exploring new places, wildlife photography, and meeting new people.